smikhalevski/tokenizer-dsl/README.md

 Tokenizer performance comes from following implementation aspects:

 - Reader combination optimizations.
-For example `until(text('abc'))` would read case-sensitive characters from the sting until substring `'abc'` is met.
+For example `until(text('abc'))` would read case-sensitive chars from the sting until substring `'abc'` is met.
 An analog of this is `/(?=abc)/`.
 Tokenizer uses `input.indexOf('abc')` for the substring search, which is 2× faster than using a regular expression.